sugumarworkspace/goaround/README.md

 https://play.google.com/store/apps/details?id=tech.plugndo.goaround

 # v1.2 (Under playstore review)
-Start from where you left, we store user name and progress.
+- Start from where you left, we store the name and progress.
-Play any version of mobile, we added legacy camera api support.
+- Play any version of mobile, we added legacy camera api support.
-Goaround long, we added few more items to find and hint to bubble up.
+- Goaround long, we added few more items to find and hint to bubble up.

 # v1.1
 Happy new year.
 We have added 25 more items for you to hunt.
 GoAround and get it.